Epic Strategies for Building Self-Esteem in Tweens

 • Celebrate Your Achievements: Let your children see you acknowledging and celebrating your successes, big or small.

-• Maintain a Healthy Lifestyle: Display the importance of self-care through regular exercise, balanced diet, and adequate rest.
+• Maintain a Healthy Lifestyle: Display the importance of self-care through regular exercise, a balanced diet, and adequate rest.

 • Pursue Personal Interests and Hobbies: Engage in activities that make you happy and fulfilled, showing the value of having passions outside work or family responsibilities.